 I want her to be grounded in who she is, in who she surrounds herself with, and, most of all, in her walk with God.
-So many spiritual decisions that could affect the rest of her life can begin here.
+So many spiritual decisions that could affect the rest of her life begin here.

 2. Recognize that you are made in His image, wonderfully put together.
 “I will praise thee; for I am fearfully and wonderfully made….How precious also are thy thoughts unto me, O God! how great is the sum of them!”
 (Psalm 139:14, 17) Your physical traits, your personality, your strengths and weaknesses were all designed by God to be used in His plan for your life and to bring Him glory.

 3. Be friendly to everyone.
 “A man that hath friends must shew himself friendly:….”
 (Proverbs 18:24) That 7th grader you barely know?
 Say “hello” when you pass her in the hall.
 The boy you’re standing in front of in the lunch line?
 Smile at him.
-The new girl in your class?
+The new girl in your grade?
 See if she needs help finding a classroom.
 The teacher who seems to be having a hard day?
 Say something kind.

 5. Use your time wisely.
 “So teach us to number our days, that we may apply our hearts unto wisdom.”
 (Psalm 90:12) Apply yourself to your classes and learn all you can.
 Outside of the classroom, explore your interests and put your time into activities you enjoy.
 Choose extra-curricular activities that are fun and that introduce you to new people.

 6. Stretch yourself.
 Try something you think is just outside of your comfort zone.

 7. Stay above the drama.
 Don’t allow yourself to get dragged into friends’ and classmates’ disagreements.